 After the company has purchased the necessary equipment, gotten all licenses and permits, hired/trained the staff, and begins serving clients, the company must strive to meet the breakeven point.
 In order to do this, the company must maintain the current clients, while also striving to consistently gain more clients.
 The focus then becomes how to make the services, marketing, and management even more effective and efficient as you scale up.

-Although the service your company is offering might be adequate for receiving new customers, your company needs to be finding areas to improve upon to keep a competitive advantage.
-Therefore, research and survey the customers needs and deliver them on a regular basis.
+Although the service your company is offering might be adequate for receiving new customers, your company needs to consistently improve upon itself to keep a competitive advantage.
+Therefore, research and survey the customers’ needs and deliver them on a regular basis.

-To improve on the company’s marketing, use your online platforms to upload blogs, informative posts, and updates often to retain more attention on the internet.
-Also find a trustworthy Search Engine Optimization company to help grow your brand, it will be worth the money in the long run, and your company will benefit immensely from the marketing through search engine technology.
+To improve on the company’s marketing, use your online platforms to upload blogs, informative posts, and updates in order to retain more attention on the internet.
+Also, find a trustworthy Search Engine Optimization company to help grow your brand, it will be worth the money in the long run, and your company will benefit immensely from the marketing through search engine technology.

 When managing the company, be constantly observing competitors in the industry, learn from them and make your service more desirable than theirs.
 Lastly, stay informed about the changes in the industry to be sure your company is never behind on software updates or new services that are being offered by other companies.